Hudson Pacific Properties (NYSE:HPP) Issues Q3 2021 Earnings Guidance

-A number of brokerages have weighed in on HPP.
-Zacks Investment Research raised shares of Hudson Pacific Properties from a hold rating to a buy rating and set a $30.00 target price for the company in a research note on Tuesday, August 10th.
-Wolfe Research began coverage on shares of Hudson Pacific Properties in a research note on Monday, June 14th.
-They set a peer perform rating and a $34.00 target price for the company.
-Piper Sandler raised shares of Hudson Pacific Properties from a neutral rating to an overweight rating and raised their target price for the company from $30.00 to $36.00 in a research note on Monday, June 14th.
-Finally, Mizuho reaffirmed a neutral rating and set a $29.00 target price on shares of Hudson Pacific Properties in a research note on Wednesday, July 14th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, Hudson Pacific Properties presently has an average rating of Hold and a consensus price target of $29.28.
+Several research analysts have commented on HPP shares.
+Zacks Investment Research upgraded Hudson Pacific Properties from a hold rating to a buy rating and set a $31.00 target price for the company in a research note on Thursday, September 9th.
+Mizuho reaffirmed a neutral rating and set a $29.00 price objective on shares of Hudson Pacific Properties in a research note on Wednesday, July 14th.
+Piper Sandler upgraded shares of Hudson Pacific Properties from a neutral rating to an overweight rating and increased their target price for the stock from $30.00 to $36.00 in a research note on Monday, June 14th.
+Finally, Wolfe Research started coverage on shares of Hudson Pacific Properties in a report on Monday, June 14th.
+They issued a peer perform rating and a $34.00 price target for the company.
+One investment analyst has rated the stock with a sell rating, three have given a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus price target of $29.39.

+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Monday, September 20th will be issued a $0.25 dividend.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 3.78%.
+The ex-dividend date is Friday, September 17th.
+Hudson Pacific Properties’s payout ratio is currently 52.36%.

-In related news, Director Richard B. Fried sold 11,000 shares of the firm’s stock in a transaction that occurred on Friday, August 27th.
-The shares were sold at an average price of $26.39, for a total value of $290,290.00.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
+In other Hudson Pacific Properties news, Director Richard B. Fried sold 11,000 shares of the stock in a transaction that occurred on Friday, August 27th.
+The shares were sold at an average price of $26.39, for a total transaction of $290,290.00.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
 Company insiders own 3.02% of the company’s stock.

 Hudson Pacific Properties, Inc is a real estate company.
 It owns, operates, develops and acquires office, media, and entertainment properties.
 The company operates through two segments: Office Properties and Studio Properties.
 The Office Properties segment manages office properties located in California and Pacific Northwest.